manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 We are definitely getting closer.
 Attribute `pathname` carries value `"/duplicate"`, and will carry value `"/square"` if we run `curl "http://localhost:8000/square?number=42"`.
 We can thus use this attribute to differentiate between both request types.

 The url module also conveniently splits up the so-called *search* parameters for us, by providing another object on attribute `searchParams`.
-This object is based on another class called *URLSearchParams*, and it allows us to retrieve the `number` parameter via `myUrl.searchParams.number`.
+This object is based on another class called *URLSearchParams*, and it allows us to retrieve the `number` through a function that `URL.searchParams` provides, like this: `URL.searchParams.get("number")`.